alf45tar/PedalinoMini/README.md

 - Added "Set Bank" action in Sequences
 - Added "Step by Step+" and "Step by Step-" to run sequence step by step forward and backward
 - Added latch emulation for momentary switches
+- Initial suppport for BPI Leaf S3 (no USB MIDI device/host)
+- Increased Controls to 100
+- Configuration file up to 256Kb when PSRAM is available
+- Configuration file can be appended to current profile (only Actions)
+- Switch profile (CC 00 [01-03] on channel 16) and bank (CC 32 [00-20] on channel 1&) via MIDI

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.